-On-demand runners allow a single Waypoint installation to scale very high by leveraging the defined platform to spawn resources to execute Waypoint jobs remotely.
-Through on-demand runner profiles and runner targeting, Waypoint can even utilize resources from other platforms that Waypoint has access to.
-For example, a local Kubernetes server install could be configured to use Amazon ECS to execute jobs.
+On-demand runners allow a single Waypoint installation to scale by leveraging the defined platform to spawn resources to execute Waypoint jobs.
+Through on-demand runner profiles and static runner targeting, Waypoint can even utilize resources from multiple platforms.
+For example, you could configure a local Kubernetes server install could be configured to use Amazon ECS to execute jobs.

-When a job is submitted to the server, if on-demand runners are enabled, it will spawn an on-demand runner and the job is placed in a holding set.
+When the server receives a job, if on-demand runners are enabled, it will signal a static runner to spawn an on-demand runner and place the job in held.
 This is the same mechanism we use for automatic CLI runners.
 When the on-demand runner starts, it will execute the normal Waypoint runner code and connect back to the server.
-On connection, the server will see the job in the holding set and send it immediately to the new runner.
+Upon connection, the server sees the job being held and send it immediately to the new runner.

-The flow of information about the job uses the normal grpc runner APIs so all the input and output remain the same as if the work were performed by the CLI-runner.
+The flow of information about the job uses the normal grpc runner APIs so all the input and output remain the same as if the work were performed by the any other runner type.

 Upon finishing the job, the on-demand runner will exit and the platform it runs on will reclaim its resources.